RareSkills/blog/invariant-testing-solidity/invariant-testing-solidity.md

 Encountered a total of 1 failing tests, 0 tests succeeded
 ```

 Pay attention to the last function call in the call sequence.
 We can see that the `changeBalance` function is called.
 The parameters passed here are; **1.
-The `address` of the foundry test contract and 2. `2193` (totally random number).**
+The `address` of the Foundry test contract and 2. `2193` (totally random number).**

 This will change the balance of the test contract, which we used in depositing one ether before.
 So instead of having a balance of one ether, we now have `2193` as our balance.
 Hence this breaks the invariant that “the same amount deposited would be the same amount withdrawn by the depositor”.